 The project will be carried out at the Rehab Technologies Lab of IIT.
 It will be a technological challenge in which the Rehab Technologies team will share resources, competencies and motivation to achieve excellent results transferable to the medical field.
 We are looking for a highly motivated, outstanding candidate with the following profile:

-- a solid background in controls/biomedical/mechatronic engineering, with focus on wearable devices and sensors
+- a solid background in controls/biomedical/electronics engineering, with focus on wearable devices

 - PhD in related field